It's Not a Struggle to Find Good Male Role Models

 I’d also point to

-and her podcast, which often speaks with depth and fairness to these issues, as as to ’s outstanding book, The Flowering Wand.…and finally, to groups like EVRYMAN and many others that are explicitly designed to provide community for men, and the opportunity for men to practice with each other.
+and her podcast, which often speaks with depth and fairness to these issues, as does in her outstanding book, The Flowering Wand.…and finally, to groups like EVRYMAN and many others that are explicitly designed to provide community for men, and the opportunity for men to practice with each other.

 These and many others clearly map what’s sometimes called a “third way7,” for men, a new model for masculinity that transcends the long-dead Marlboro Man and the Sensitive New Age Guy (aka SNAG), both of which are obsolete embodiments of what Grayson Perry calls ”Default Man.”
 More than anything else, this third wave is showing that being a man can be “whatever you want it to be5,” and that there are a “plurality of masculinities5” available as models to men, as opposed to any one path to blindly follow.